Optimal H\"older Continuity and Dimension Properties for SLE with Minkowski Content Parametrization: Preliminary

 \subsection{Two-sided whole-plane SLE}

 A two-sided whole-plane SLE$_\kappa$ curve ($\kappa\in(0,8)$) is composed of two arms: the first arm is a whole-plane SLE$_\kappa(2)$ curve from a marked point in $\ha\C$, say $a$, to another marked point in $\ha\C$, say $b$; and given the first arm, the second arm is a chordal SLE$_\kappa$ curve from $b$ to $a$ in one complement domain of the first arm.
-A whole-plane SLE$_\kappa(2)$ curve grows in $\ha\C$ from one (interior) point to another point; while a chordal SLE$_\kappa$ curve runs in a simply connected domain from one boundary point (more generally, prime end) to another boundary point.

-A whole-plane SLE$_\kappa(2)$ curve is related with radial SLE$_\kappa(2)$ processes by the conformal Markov property (CMP): if $\tau$ is a stopping time for a whole-plane SLE$_\kappa(2)$ curve that happens after the curve leaves its initial point and before the curve reaches its target, then conditional on the part of the curve before $\tau$, the rest of the curve is a radial SLE$_\kappa(2)$ curve in a complement domain of the explored portion of the curve at time $\tau$.
+A whole-plane SLE$_\kappa(2)$ curve $\gamma$ grows in $\ha\C$ from one (interior) point, say $a$, to another point, say $b$, with the force point located at the initial point $a$.
+It is related with radial SLE$_\kappa(2)$ processes by the domain Markov property: if $\tau$ is a stopping time for $\gamma$, which happens after $\gamma$ leaves $a$ and before $\gamma$ reaches $b$, then conditionally on the part of $\gamma$ before $\tau$, the rest of the $\gamma$ is a radial SLE$_\kappa(2)$ curve in a complement domain of the explored portion of $\gamma$ at time $\tau$ from $\gamma(\tau)$ to $b$ with the force point located at $a$.
+Here $a$ lies on the boundary of that domain, and determines a prime end.
+The above also holds with $2$ replaced by some $\rho\ge \frac \kappa 2-2$.

 We now recall the definition of a radial SLE$_\kappa(2)$ curve.
 Let $\D=\{z\in\C:|z|<1\}$, $\D^*=\ha\C\sem \lin{\D}$, and $\TT=\pa\D^*=\{|z|=1\}$.
 Let $a,b$ be distinct points on $\TT$.
 Let $x,y\in\R$ be such that $a=e^{ix}$, $b=e^{iy}$ and $x-y\in(0,2\pi)$.
 Let $(B_t)$ be a standard Brownian motion.
 Let $(\lambda_t)$ and $(q_t)$ be the solution of the SDE: \BGE \left\{ \right. \EDE